-Localization refers to the adaptation of a specific website, resource or product.
+Localization refers to adapting a specific website, resource, or product.
 In simpler terms, it is the process of translating content to fit the demands of one locale.

 Localizing content is not a limited act.
 It’s not simply translating the existing language to a market’s native language.

-With localization, content needs to meet the locale’s acceptable cultural norms and talk straight to the target market.
+With localization, content must meet the locale’s acceptable cultural norms and talk straight to the target market.
 It’s a more complex version of the translation, adding other nuances into the mix.

 For example, localization includes formats and expected usage norms.
 This can include: